rohit-jamuar/RPC-Based-Proxy-Server/README.md

 The eviction process (via all these policies) is performed till enough room is made to incorporate new data.

 ##Running Experiments

+All the experiments were conducted on Ubuntu 12.04 x86-64b machines.

 0. Make sure that you've installed Apache Thrift.
 If not:[1](http://thrift.apache.org/tutorial/),[2](http://thrift.apache.org/download)
-1. Open two terminals and change current working directory (of both) to the extracted gen-cpp folder.
+1. Change current working directory to the extracted gen-cpp folder.
-2. In both terminals : `export LD_LIBRARY_PATH=/usr/local/lib`
+2. On each terminal : `export LD_LIBRARY_PATH=/usr/local/lib`

+   The better option is to add this commnad in **.bashrc**

 3. Run **make**
-4. Performing step-3 will yield following binaries:
+4. Performing step-4 will yield following binaries:

    **server_FIFOCaching**  -- proxy server with FIFO replacement policy